hiddenvs/xmr-stak-spy/README.md

 ##### Before running, set variables in xmrspy.py file.

-If using in Windows, set a scheduled task to execute this xmrspy.py script every 5 minute (or more).
+In Windows, set a scheduled task to execute this xmrspy.py script every 5 minute (or more).

 Open Task Scheduler, create a new task.
 In General tab select 'run whether user is logged on or not',  make sure run with highest priveleges is set (necessary for restarting via Devcon and killing xmr-stak-amd).
 Under Triggers tab, create a new trigger, set it to run daily, repeat task every 5 minutes.
 In Actions tab, create new action to start a program, program/script is "python.exe", add arguments will be 'C:\location\of\xmrspy.py", start in should be the location that you installed Python3.6 to (for me this is C:\Python36).